wjiayis/NUS-BT1101-SampleCode/README.md

   - `Preparation Code` refers code that is included just so you can to view a sample output.
   - `Actual Code` refers to code required to perform the function.

+- If you have difficulties obtaining an output, observe the sample input carefully and mimic its structure.
 - The organisation of content may be slightly different from that in your lecture notes.
 In addition, the content is optimised for AY21/22 Semester 1's syllabus.
 Feel free to update me on syllabus changes and I will make relevant changes.
 Alternatively, fork this repository and adapt it.
 - With regard to all commits made before 2022: I apologise for the nonsensical commit history.
 ## Descriptive Analytics